Table of Contents

 CL2a. (in the case of CL0a) The user is always in full control of their data.
 The user will see other client profiles who have opted into CL0b - CL0e.
 The user will not be sharing any of their user data with anyone by default.
 All other clients can know about the user is that there is an unknown client and there will be no way for another user to be aware of the user's data or online presence.
 At this stage, the user is able to "swipe left" or "swipe right".
 If the user swipes right, the user will be prompted to share data (CL0b, or CL0c) with only this user.

 CL2b. (in the case of CL0b) The user will automatically share limited profile data with any other discovered and online clients provided by the community relay.
 Any other clients that the user's client may have discovered, if they were not dicovered via the community relay, will never establish connection to said client.
 The user will see other client profiles who have opted into CL0b or CL0c.
 At this stage, the user is able to "swipe left" or "swipe right" on profiles.
 Also at this stage, even if a user has not swiped right on a profile, other discovered clients will be able to "swipe left" or "swipe right" on the user's limited profile.
 If there's a mutually consenting match (when both users have "swiped right" on the other), the user is prompted to opt-into sharing their full profile with this user, or not.
 At this stage, the two consenting users are able to private message each other (see P7 above).
-In no other situation are PMs possible.

 CL2c. (in the case of CL0c) see CL2b, but instead a client will share full profile data instead of limited profile data.

-CL2d. (in the case of CL0d) The user will automatically share full profile data with any other discovered and online clients.
+CL2d. (in the case of CL0d) The user will automatically share limited profile data with any other discovered and online clients.
 The user will see other client profiles who have opted into CL0d or CL0e.
 At this stage, the user is able to "swipe left" or "swipe right".
-Also at this stage, even if a user has not swiped right on a profile, other discovered clients will be able to "swipe left" or "swipe right" on the user's full profile.
+Also at this stage, even if a user has not swiped right on a profile, other discovered clients will be able to "swipe left" or "swipe right" on the user's limited profile.
 If there's a mutually consenting match (when both users have "swiped right" on the other), the user is prompted to opt-into sharing their full profile with a user, or not.
 At this stage, the two consenting users are able to direct message each other.

 CL2e. (in the case of CL0e) see CL2d, but instead a client will share full profile data instead of full profile data.